 While gearing up for a camping trip in monsoon season, the first question most of you are probably asking is whether the tent will leak while on the trip.

-It’s a legit concern that makes some campers buy a new tent every other time they go out camping since most of the tents lose their waterproof coating over time.
+It’s a legit concern that makes some campers buy a new instant tent every other time they go out camping since most of the tents lose their waterproof coating over time.
 But you don’t have to resort to such measures, fortunately!

 With a bit of craftiness on your part, you can waterproof your tent by yourself.